21-Day Racial Equity Habit Building Challenge (2021)

-In support of our 8th Principle work, please join the Social Action Committee for a 21-Day Racial Equity Habit Building Challenge©.
-The challenge runs from October 11 through October 31st and will help us make a habit out of anti-racist thinking and behavior.
+In support of our 8th Principle work, the Social Action Committee offered a 21-Day Racial Equity Habit Building Challenge© from October 11-31, 2021, with a goal of helping us to make a habit out of anti-racist thinking and behavior.

 Have you ever made a successful change in your life?
 Perhaps you wanted to exercise more, make more healthy food choices, get organized, or change jobs?
 Think about the time and attention you dedicated to the process.
 A lot, right?
 Change is hard.
 Creating effective social justice habits – particularly those dealing with issues of power, privilege, supremacy, and leadership – is like any lifestyle change.
 Setting our intentions and adjusting what we spend our time doing is essential.
 It’s all about building new habits.

-This 21-Day Challenge will further our understanding of power, privilege, supremacy, oppression, and equity and help us develop a habit of anti-racist thinking and behavior.
+This 21-Day Challenge furthers our understanding of power, privilege, supremacy, oppression, and equity and help us develop a habit of anti-racist thinking and behavior.

 READ: “Capitalism is Built on the Backs of Black Women” by Sarah Lazare.